 4.1.1.
 The application referred to in paragraph 4.1. shall be drawn up in accordance with the model of the information document set out in Annex 1 to this Regulation.

 4.2.
-An appropriate number of vehicles representative of the vehicle type to be approved shall be submitted to the Technical Service responsible for the approval tests.

-4.3.
-Changes to the make of a system, component or separate technical unit that occur after a type approval shall not automatically invalidate a type approval, unless its original characteristics or technical parameters are changed in such a way that the system power of the vehicle is adversely affected.
+Changes to the make of a system, component or separate technical unit that occur after a type-approval shall not automatically invalidate a type-approval, unless its original characteristics or technical parameters are changed in such a way that the battery durability of the vehicle is adversely affected.

 5. Approval

 5.1.
-If the vehicle type submitted for approval meets all the relevant requirements of this Regulation, approval of that vehicle type shall be granted.
+If the vehicle type submitted for approval meets all the relevant requirements of this Regulation except paragraph 7.2., 8. and 11., approval of that vehicle type shall be granted.<make the text simplified>

+For that purpose, the manufacturer shall provide the technical evidence or technical explanation to meet the accuracy criteria of on-board SOCE defined below and shall provide the technical evidence or technical explanation to comply with the requirements as stated in paragraph 7.2.

+criteria : on-board SOCE is more than -5 % compared with the measured SOCE

+5.1.1.
+Declaration of conformity (reserved)

 5.2.
 An approval number shall be assigned to each type approved.

 5.2.1.
-The type approval number shall consist of four sections.
+The type-approval number shall consist of four sections.
 Each section shall be separated by the '*' character.

-Section 1: The capital letter 'E' followed by the distinguishing number of the Contracting Party which has granted the type approval.
+Section 1: The capital letter 'E' followed by the distinguishing number of the Contracting Party which has granted the type-approval.

 Section 2: The number [of this UN Regulation,] followed by the letter 'R', successively followed by: